Banner houses

 Personal development

 At Long Lane we are fully committed to developing a holistic approach to learning which includes supporting all pupils with personal development skills from their starting points.
 We acknowledge that all children have different lived experiences and personalities and strive to instil intrinsic values that support ‘self motivation’, their ‘love of learning’ and ‘being a good learner’.
-We do this through the promotion of ‘Secrets of Success’.
+We do this through the promotion of ‘Secrets of Success’ which is a programme (woven into our curriculum) that supports learning behaviours.
 Alongside this we adopt a Therapeutic Approach to Behaviour that encourages empathy and understanding of feelings and supports all pupils to display pro-social behaviours and to talk through negative behaviours and learn from them.
+This is a huge part of our culture at Long Lane and is woven into everything we do from lessons, behaviour in and out of class, pastoral support and the way in which staff treat each other.
+This approach is an integral part of how we fulfill our safeguarding duty and build a safe and happy culture at Long Lane.
 In order to give children a balanced and inclusive perspective on society, the school teach from the Jigsaw scheme for PSHE.
+Alongside this and woven into our PSHE scheme, our 'No Outsiders' programme supports an understanding of British Values, protective factors and living together in a wonderfully diverse world.
+Through stories pupils learn about how to be good citizens, acceptance and tolerance and respectful curiosity whilst they celebrate diversity in themselves and in the wider world.

 Active and outdoor learning